While the March 6 Texas primary elections may be over, several races still don’t have a clear winner. So what happens now?

 We’ve compiled an overview of what it takes for a race to end up in a runoff, some of the upcoming primary runoff races and how Texas voters can learn more about the 2018 candidates and races.
-Click here to see which candidates are on the ballot in primary runoffs across the state.
+Click here to learn about the races and meet the candidates.

 What sends a primary election to a runoff?

 If no candidate in a primary receives at least 50 percent of the votes plus at least one additional vote, the top two vote-getters go head-to-head in a runoff election.
 For 2018, primary runoffs are scheduled for May 22.

 No. There's no required 50 percent threshold for a candidate to win a general election race, which means the candidate who gets the most votes wins.

 When is the voting period for the runoff?